saintsal/cuppa.cc/docs/lifepaper.md

 We have ideas of what this protocol could look like, but to arrive at a viable "version 1" we need to try them, explore and adapt.
 This requires wide experimentation because a successful protocol resonates on technical, social and economic levels.

-!!! check inline end "Experimentation"
+??? check inline end "Experimentation with blockchains, you say?"

     The nature of blockchains requires open experimentation.